wedevelopnl/pirumage/README.md

 You should see channel: thewebmen or whatever name you gave it.
 Below is a list of installed modules.
 Click 'Check for updates' to see if there are any updates.
 If there are, the option 'Upgrade to x.y.z' will appear next to the module.
 Select this option and click 'Commit changes'.
-Your done!
+You're done!